lightward/mechanic-tasks/docs/tag-customers-by-order-tier/README.md

 # Tag customers by order tier

 Use this task to tag customers by tier, based on how many orders they've placed or by the sum of all their order totals (i.e. total spend).
-Optionally, configure an order query, specifying for things like a rolling time period, or fulfillment status.
-Useful for rewarding customers who establish or maintain a specific spend level.
+Optionally, configure a customers query, limiting the set of customers that are processed.
+You may also configure an order query, specifying for things like a rolling time period, or fulfillment status.
+This task is useful for rewarding customers who establish or maintain a specific spend level.

 * View in the task library: [usemechanic.com/task/tag-customers-by-order-tier](https://usemechanic.com/task/tag-customers-by-order-tier)
 * Task JSON, for direct import: [task.json](../../tasks/tag-customers-by-order-tier.json)